Heat (1972 film)

-Heat is a 1972 American comedy drama film written and directed by Paul Morrissey, produced by Andy Warhol, and scored by John Cale.
-The film stars Warhol superstars Joe Dallesandro, Sylvia Miles and Andrea Feldman.
-It was conceived by Warhol as a parody of the 1950 film Sunset Boulevard.
-It is the final installment of the "Paul Morrissey Trilogy" produced by Warhol, following Flesh (1968) and Trash (1970).
+Heat is a 1972 American comedy drama film directed by Paul Morrissey, produced by Andy Warhol, and scored by John Cale.
+Conceived as a parody of Sunset Boulevard (1950), the film stars Warhol superstars Joe Dallesandro, Sylvia Miles, and Andrea Feldman.
+It is the final installment in the "Paul Morrissey Trilogy" produced by Warhol, following Flesh (1968) and Trash (1970).

 Plot

 Joey Davis is an unemployed former child star who supports himself as a hustler in Los Angeles.
 Joey uses sex to get his landlady to reduce his rent, then seduces Sally Todd, a former Hollywood starlet.

 Sally tries to help Joey revive his career but her status as a mediocre ex-actress proves to be quite useless.
 Sally's psychotic daughter, Jessica, further complicates the relationship between Sally and the cynical, emotionally numb Joey.